Skip to content

 To avoid any conflict between native WS2812 and Berry control, you can use Scheme 14 which disables native WS2812.

-Led strips, matrix and sub-strips~
+Led strips, sub-strips~

 You first need to define the low-level Leds object that describes the hardware strip of connected leds.